iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> Crazy<br> :date: __2021-03-03 16:11:11__

+> Ĺeads you to believe it will let you know where to get vaccinated.
+Nj has the worst system as it relates to vaccines.
+It so simple, every area code has there own site, if you prove you live in that zip, you can get vaccinated.
+Its a no brainer, but the state has NO CLUE!!!<br> :date: __2021-03-02 01:56:28__

 > This is not my state take it off of my phone now<br> :date: __2021-02-26 14:44:24__